corkami/collisions/README.md

 70:  9F D2 0C 00-86 C8 ED DE-85 7F 03 7B-05 28 D7 0F  ƒ╥♀ å╚φ▐à⌂♥{♣(╫☼
 ```

-UniColl has less control than chosen prefix, but it's much faster especially since it takes only 2 blocks.
+UniColl has less control than a true chosen-prefix collision,
+but it's much faster especially since it takes only two blocks.

 It was used in the [Google CTF 2018](https://github.com/google/google-ctf/tree/master/2018/finals/crypto-hrefin),
-where the frequency of a certificate serial changes and limitations on the lengths prevented the use of chosen prefix collisions.
+where the frequency of a certificate serial changes and limitations on the lengths prevented the use of chosen-prefix collisions.

 ### [Shattered](http://shattered.io) (SHA1)